Judicial Studies LLM

 Curriculum and Faculty

-The Duke Law master of Judicial Studies degree program consists of 22 credits, four of which are earned through the writing of a thesis based on original research.
+The Duke Law master of Judicial Studies degree program consists of 24 credits, six of which are earned through the writing of a thesis based on original research.
 Each summer features four weeks of courses comprising nine credits, taken at Duke Law School.
 Courses will vary depending on faculty and current events.
 Below is a list of the courses that are likely to be offered over a two-summer period.

 Core Courses